 Because we are concerned for your health:

 Because the high-rise apartments are strictly for persons who are 62 and older or are handicapped or disabled most if not all of the residents fall into the highest risk for serious health issues if infected with the flu or Virus.
-We have already taken measures to avoid or limit physical contact and practice social distancing as recommended by the CDC, HUD and local governments by cancelling scheduled re-certification appointments, events or meetings and limiting the seating in the common areas.
+We have already taken measures to avoid or limit physical contact and practice social distancing as recommended by the CDC, HUD and local governments by limiting events or meetings and limiting the seating in the common areas.
 Rent payments as well as any other documentation can be dropped in the drop box located at the office.

 Thank you for your co-operation.
 This is a temporary disruption.
 Hopefully everything can return to normal soon.